Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

-- The steps are similar to how you made the collar: crochet the length of your leash.
+- Crochet the length of your leash.
 Keep the hand loop in mind, but don't make it too long.
 Even crocheting lengthwise, the leash WILL start to stretch out (especially if you have a big dog like Biscuit who likes to be the boss and pull).
 Just be mindful.

 - I finished off by doing a backward single crochet around the edge.
 I didn't do this on the collar because the rainbow colors would stick out.

 - Fold over one side of the crocheted fabric and stitch it down securely to create the handle.
-After I did this I embroidered Biscuit's name, but of course, that's optional.
+After I did this, I embroidered Biscuit's name, but that's optional.

 - Cut out the clasp.

 - Loop the crocheted fabric through the clasp and stitch it down securely.

 - Stitch down the excess by stitching around the edges.

 Samantha Harris (author) from New York on July 27, 2012:

 Kristin Kaldahl on July 27, 2012:

 Very cute results!!!
 I vote this useful. :)